giuliab00/experimental_1/README.md

 In order to achieve the solution it has been thought of the following architecture:\
 ![architecture2](https://github.com/giuliab00/experimental_1/assets/114082533/bf7abbab-11e5-4ba6-a6c7-73cadecccda3)

-In this case the **geometry** node is added to the previous architecture and is the the one in charge of computing the misalignmnet between the camera and the body frame.
-Regarding the **navlog** node and the **markerDetector** node they have the same behaviour as before.
-The **navlog** Node that is the one in charge of controlling the behaviour of the rosbot and the **marker Detecor** Node that is the one in charge of recognizing the markers.
+In this case the **geometry** Node is added to the previous architecture and is the the one in charge of computing the misalignmnet between the camera and the body frame.
+Regarding the **navlog** Node and the **markerDetector** Node they have the same behaviour as before: **navlog** Node that is the one in charge of controlling the behaviour of the rosbot and **markerDetecor** Node that is the one in charge of recognizing the markers.

 #### Modification to make the camera rotate
 To make the camera rotate with respect to the body some modification have been made:
 * Firstly the urdf of the rosbot need to be changed in particular the rosbot.xacro and the rosbot.gazebo file :
-    * rosbot.xacro: the joint connecting the camera to the body wich by default is fixed need to be continuos to allow a rotation.
+    * *rosbot.xacro*: the joint connecting the camera to the body wich by default is fixed need to be continuos to allow a rotation.
 Then to motorize this joint a trasmission need to be add;
-    * rosbot.gazebo : here the plug in for the control of the motorize joint is added;
+    * *rosbot.gazebo* : here the plug in for the control of the motorize joint is added;
-* Then in the joint_state_controller.yaml in the config folder the controller for the camera using a PD controller is added;
+* Then in the *joint_state_controller.yaml* in the config folder the controller for the camera using a PD controller is added;
 * Lastly in the launch file the controller must be called and when the spawner node is called in it's args also the new controller need to be provided.

 #### navlog Node
-As said before the NavLog Node is the one in charge of controlling the behaviour of the robot by publishing the ID of the marker to found, make the camera rotate until the marker isn't found.
+As said before the navlog Node is the one in charge of controlling the behaviour of the robot by publishing the ID of the marker to found, make the camera rotate until the marker isn't found.
 Once the marker is found it makes the camera align with the body and the center of the marker and then reach the marker on a straight line.
-This behaviou have been implemented in a python script (found in the scripts folder with the name nav2.py).
+This behaviour have been implemented in a python script (foundable in the scripts folder with the name nav2.py).

 ```python